 “Sleep deprivation affects the skin’s natural barrier function which can lead to dryness, irritation and increased skin sensitivity.
 The epidermis is less able to protect itself from chemicals and pollutants in the environment.”

-Sleep is your time to rest and recover from the day, and creating a healthy indoor environment to get that much needed shut eye is essential.
+Sleep is your time to rest and recover from the day, and creating a healthy indoor environment to get that much-needed shut-eye is essential.
 While we already mentioned the importance of a humidifier for getting your beauty sleep, an air purifier is another necessity to invest in to ensure your sleep environment is free of harmful and irritating airborne pollutants.

 With the hustle and bustle of our busy lives, getting a good night of sleep is crucial but can be hard to come by.
 Our overall health and wellness greatly depends on our quality of sleep and our skin is no exception.
-Next time you are thinking about skimping out on sleep, think of the overall health and wellness benefits you’re missing out on.
+Next time you are thinking about skipping out on sleep, think of the overall health and wellness benefits you’re missing out on.
 Your skin will thank you for those extra hours of shut eye.